boxalino/rtux-integration-shopware/doc/cms-navigation/INTEGRATION.md

 this content loader has to be declared as a service: https://github.com/boxalino/rtux-integration-shopware/blob/master/src/Resources/config/services/api/cms.xml#L18

-the CMS definition request from step#1 must be declared via a setter injection with "setApiContextInterface" https://github.com/boxalino/rtux-integration-shopware/blob/master/src/Resources/config/services/api/cms.xml#L22
+the CMS definition request from step#1 must be declared via a setter injection with "setApiContext" https://github.com/boxalino/rtux-integration-shopware/blob/master/src/Resources/config/services/api/cms.xml#L22

 The ApiCmsLoader will return a _page_ per Shopware6 CMS elements standard.